"I don't f--king care if you like it."

 Then, in true Type 8 fashion, she added: "Just to be clear, I don't really know what I'm talking about.
 And I know there are people who are better at explaining this.
 But because I'm an Eight, I'm already an expert."

 Type 8s are called "The Challenger" for good reason.
-They're driven by a core need for control, autonomy, and protection—both of themselves and those they consider under their wing.
-Eights fear vulnerability and being controlled by others.
+Driven by a core need for control, autonomy, and protection of themselves and those under their wing.
+Eights fear vulnerability and being controlled.
 They respond by becoming the strongest person in the room.

-But here's what makes Amy special: she's channeled that power into lifting others up rather than dominating them.
+But here's what makes Amy special: she channels that power into lifting others up rather than dominating them.

 Amy Poehler's Blue-Collar Roots